 New syllabus category Old syllabus category Learning objective.
 The student will gain an understanding of: Level 3 Learning outcome.
 The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance Contr Controlled Well Shut in WL WI-SF-WLO-04.02.01 WWA01.03 Tool string positioning across the wireline BOP.
-From a given diagram or description, assess wireline BOP space-out considering tool string positioning, and identify potential problems.
-From a given diagram or description, assess a tool string position/wireline BOP space out problem and what actions to take.
-A WI-SF-WLO-04.02.02 WWA01.05 Operating a wireline BOP.
-Outline how to operate a wireline BOP when: - Installing a wireline cutter bar - Managing a wireline fish at surface.
-From a given situation, assess how to operate a wireline BOP when: - Installing a wireline cutter bar - Managing a wireline fish at surface.
-A WI-SF-WLO-04.02.03 NEW How to shut in the well quickly and safely with or without wireline in the hole.
-Explain how to safely shut in the well during a wireline operation: With wireline in the hole Without wireline in the hole With tools positioned at surface.
-From a given situation assess how to safely shut in the well during a wireline operation: - With wireline in the hole - Without wireline in the hole - With tools positioned at surface.
+The student will be able to: Importance Contr Controlled well shut in WL WI-SF-WLO-04.02.01 WWA01.03 Toolstring positioning across the wireline BOP.
+From a given diagram or description, assess wireline BOP space out considering toolstring positioning, and identify potential problems.
+From a given diagram or description, assess a toolstring position/wireline BOP space out problem and what actions to take.
+A WI-SF-WLO-04.02.02 NEW Operating a wireline BOP.
+Outline how to operate a wireline BOP when: - installing a wireline cutter bar - managing a wireline fish at surface.
+From a given situation, assess how to operate a wireline BOP when: - installing a wireline cutter bar - managing a wireline fish at surface.
+A WI-SF-WLO-04.02.03 NEW How to shut in the well quickly and safely with or without wireline in the well.
+Explain how to safely shut in the well during a wireline operation: - with wireline in the well - without wireline in the well - with tools positioned at surface.
+From a given situation assess how to safely shut in the well during a wireline operation: - with wireline in the well - without wireline in the well - with tools positioned at surface.
 A